Dimiexe/AirBnB-price-estimation/README.md

 ### Use the model on the dataset

 1. Load the dataset from 'listings.csv'.
-2. Process it by using the team2_preprocess function of preprocess.py.
+2. Process it by using the preprocess_dataset function of preprocess.py.
 3. Load the model.
 4. Use the model on the dataset as you see fit.